Things to Do in Japan in July

 More tourists visit Japan during July than almost any other month.
 School summer vacations in Western countries strongly encourage families and groups of friends to visit Japan for about fifteen days on average, though some people stay longer.

-Tourists usually travel across the country and do not hesitate to venture outside the main cities to discover the lushness nature and Japan’s traditional heritage.
+Tourists usually travel across the country and do not hesitate to venture outside the main cities to discover the lush nature and Japan’s traditional heritage.
 Southern destinations, such as Hiroshima or Shikoku and Kyushu islands, also receive an influx of tourists.
 Therefore, booking accommodations in advance is essential to ensure comfortable travel.

 The National Japan Rail Pass is an interesting compromise that allows visitors to travel freely on the JR network’s numerous railways.
 Private bus companies also offer transportation passes for several days of highway travel—less expensive for sure, but less comfortable and quite time consuming.